winglang/wing/docs/docs/07-examples/10-using-javascript.md

 });
 ```

-`wing compile` will generate `bucket_create.inflight.ts` while will which will contain all of the information needed for TypeScript type checking and IDE support.
 Something missing here is the ability to reference preflight resources inside an inflight function.
-Let's create a Queue and pass it to the inflight function:
+Let's create a Queue and pass it to the inflight function while exploring other options:

 ```wing
 // main.w